bilecky/bilecky/README.md

 ### Hi there 👋

-Hi there! 👋 I'm [Paweł], a frontend developer with a background in software engineering, having recently completed my bachelor's degree.
+Hi there! 👋 I'm Paweł, a frontend developer with a background in software engineering, having recently completed my bachelor's degree.
 I have a passion for front-end development and love creating web applications using modern libraries, frameworks, and other technologies.

 - 🎓 Completed my studies in Information Technology, specializing in software engineering.
 - 💻 Proficient in HTML, CSS, SASS JavaScript, REACT and related front-end technologies.